Available global level parameters¶

 The linkBehaviour setting controls how rdforms view blocks will treat related entries.
 If linkBehaviour is explicitly set to "link" all metadata renderings will use links when encountering a related entity.
 If not set, a dialog will be utilized and an appropriate RDForms template will attempt to be detected via the type2template mapping below.
 If linkBehaviour is set to "dialogWithResourceLink" the resource link is added to the dialog.
 The default is to use a dialog without a resource link.

-When using rdforms templates to show metadata it is sometimes neccessary to detect which template to use for an entity (RDF resource in an RDF graph).
+When using rdforms templates to show metadata it is sometimes necessary to detect which template to use for an entity (RDF resource in an RDF graph).
 For this purpose it is possible to provide a mapping between type of the entity and which RDForms template to use:

 "type2template": {